 “Ok,” she said, squinting at the paper again, “The copies of Lanceling are in this box,” she continued, patting a large cardboard box beside her.
 She stared at us for a moment.
 “Well, come on then,” she said, grinning.

 The class formed a haphazard line.
 Since me, Kieth, Alex and Eric were at the back, we got our books last.
 I saw we had the choice between the different editions: Hardback, paperback, and a different illustration for paperback.
 I grabbed a hardback, as it would wouldn’t get damaged so easily, and I walked back to my chair.
 I glanced at the cover.
 I know you’re not supposed to judge a book by its cover, but it was a simple and elegant design that I liked.
 It was a simple spear surrounded by tiny diamonds, like sparkles.
 I supposed the diamonds symbolized magic.
 I looked up.
 Miss Cannie was talking.

 “Mr. Jordan would like you all to read the prologue for next class,” she smiled, changing tone, “I suppose I’ll see you around this semester.
 I might be subbing for some of your other teachers.”

 Class was dismissed.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, FalliciousPunsWrite a Review